-- Current tax forms, instructions, and publications. - Prior-year tax forms and instructions. - Popular tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping. - Internal Revenue Bulletins.
+Current-year forms, instructions, and publications.

+- Prior-year forms and instructions.

+- Frequently requested tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping.

+- Internal Revenue Bulletins.

-The CD-ROM can be purchased from National Technical Information Service (NTIS) by calling 1-877-233-6767 or on the Internet at http://www.irs.gov/cdorders.The first release is available in early January and the final release is available in late February.
+Buy the CD-ROM from National Technical Information Service (NTIS) on the Internet at www.irs.gov/ cdorders for \$22 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$22 (plus a \$5 handling fee).
+The first release is available in early January and the final release is available in late February.